 Table 1.
 Relationship between studies.

-This pilot study occasionally references a separate, longitudinal, less formal case study underway that is examining the same eight children over a period of seven years as they do the same amusement park ride challenge in the pilot study.
+This pilot study occasionally references a separate, longitudinal, informal case study underway that is examining the same eight children over a period of seven years as they do the same amusement park ride challenge in the pilot study.

 The pilot study determined the following: